Eastmanmd/VAE_DNA/README.md

-This is an attempt to utilize variational Autoencoder technology on DNA sequences.
+The goal of this project is to uitlize some common deep learning architecture of DNA sequenes.
 The DNA sequence was obtained through NGS technology and is representative of microbial communities present at a specific site at Nachusa prairie grasslands located in Illinois, USA.